Visual kunstmatige intelligentie

 Map of the brain

-Communication devices use algorithms to capture their user’s behavior and can speak to him through speech recognition and translation and with cloned voice self-deprecating texts.
-Chatbots and virtual assistants understand complex questions from users and provide information in a human voice.
+Communication devices use algorithms to capture their user’s behavior and can speak to him through speech recognition and translation and with cloned voice self-composed texts.

-In medicine, the application of ai seems endless.
-It is used for diagnosis, treatment as well as in drug development.
+It is being used for diagnosis, treatment and in drug development.

-Radiologists have ai help analyze and interpret medical images, or analyze patient records to help determine treatment plans.
 The technology also appears to be employable to develop new drugs, test them and help patients monitor their health with wearable devices.

 Social media and search engines are useful for manipulating people with personalized ads, news and information.
 To that end, advanced algorithms store personal data that they use to give those people tailored information.
 This can lead to filter bubbles, in which people receive only news stories that confirm their own beliefs and opinions and make them more vulnerable to manipulation.
 With techniques such as deepfake, you can manipulate images or videos and combined with cloned voices, spread fake news and mislead people.